vishnu-m/lua-c-parser/README.md

 # c-parser-lua

-Lua library that can parse C declarations using Lua bindings for Libclang functions - https://github.com/Vishnu-M/lua-clang
+Lua library that can parse C declarations using Lua bindings for Libclang functions :- (refer) https://github.com/Vishnu-M/lua-clang

+## Installation

+Load this module in Lua by :

+    lib = require "cparser"

+Run tests :

+ *In the root directory run -*

+     busted